-Dividends distributed out of profits generated as from 2017 and paid to an entity or individual resident in a country that has not concluded a tax treaty with Slovakia are subject to a 35% withholding tax, which may be reduced under a tax treaty.
-Dividends distributed out by a Slovak-resident entity out of profits generated as from 2017 to an entity resident in a country that has concluded a tax treaty with Slovakia are exempt from withholding tax.
-Dividends distributed by a Slovak-resident entity out of profits generated as from 2017 to individuals resident in Slovakia, or a country that has concluded a treaty with Slovakia, are subject to a 7% withholding tax.
+Dividends distributed out of profits generated as from and paid to an entity or individual resident in a countr has not concluded a tax treaty with Slovakia are subject a 35% withholding tax, which may be reduced under a treaty.
+Dividends distributed out by a resident e out of profits generated as from 2017 in a country that has concluded a tax treats with are exempt from withholding tax.
+Dividends distribute a Slovak-residen out of profits generated as fro 2017 to individua t in Slovakia, or a country that has concluded a ty with lovakia, are subject withholding tax.

-Interest paid to a non-resident is subject to a 19% withholding tax, unless reduced under a tax treaty or the EU interest and royalties directive.
-A 35% rate applies where the payment is made to a resident of a non-treaty state.
+withholding tax, un except is subject to a 19% withholding tax, un except educed under a tax treaty or the EU interest and royalties rective.
+A 35% rate applies where the esident of a non-treaty state.

-Royalties paid to a non-resident are subject to a 19% withholding tax, unless reduced under a tax treaty or the EU interest and royalties directive.
+Royalti solaid to a non-resident are subject to a 19% with landing tax, unless reduced under a tax treaty or the EU east and royalties directive.
 A 35% rate applies where the payment is made to a resident of a non-treaty state.